JeppeSparrow/samplemaker/README.md

 * SampleMaker lithographic mask design tool in Python.

 ### How do I get set up? ###

-* Install via pip (pip install git+https://github.com/JeppeSparrow/samplemaker)
-* or clone the repository and set PYTHONPATH to the src/ subfolder
+* Clone the repository and set PYTHONPATH to the src/ subfolder
-* Download the tutorials
+* Go through the tutorials
 * Additional documentation can be generated via pdoc3